 The groups are asking that U.S District Court in DC find NMFS in violation of the Endangered Species Act (ESA) and the Administrative Procedure Act (APA), and that the court order the federal agency to prepare a new listing determination within six months.

 “The fate of the Mid-Atlantic blueback herring population is part of a bigger picture,” said Earthjustice Attorney Roger Fleming.
 “River herring and shad – keystone species in the Atlantic Ocean and coastal rivers food chain – are victims of industrial fishing operations, compounding decades of harm from habitat destruction and pollution.
 But the larger problem is the lack of protection from federal oversight agencies.”

-In August 2011, NRDC petitioned NMFS to list blueback herring as threatened under the ESA, and to designate critical habitat for the species.
-Two years later, the Service published its determination that the blueback herring was not likely to become in danger of extinction and does not warrant protection under the ESA — despite the government’s acknowledgement that the species was likely at or less than two percent of its historical baseline (based on catch levels) and that three out of four regional blueback herring populations in the U.S. were likely still decreasing.
-NRDC and Earthjustice, on behalf of several fishing and watershed groups, filed a 60-day notice of intent to sue for ESA protection of the imperiled river herring in October 2014.
+In August 2011, NRDC petitioned NMFS to list blueback herring species as threatened under the ESA, and to designate critical habitat for the species.
+Two years later, the Service published its determination that the blueback herring species was not likely to become in danger of extinction and does not warrant protection under the ESA.
+That’s despite the government’s acknowledgement that the herring species was likely at or less than two percent of its historical baseline (based on catch levels) and that three out of four regional blueback herring species and populations in the U.S. were likely still decreasing.
+NRDC and Earthjustice, on behalf of several fishing and watershed groups, filed a 60-day notice of intent to sue for ESA protection.
+All for the herring species of the imperiled river.
+Let’s help the herring in October 2014.

 For the entire release at NRDC